wp-plugins/edd-eu-vat-compliance/readme.txt

 = Disclaimer =
-This product has been designed to help you fulfil the requirements of the following new EU VAT regulations:
+The plugin has been designed to help you fulfil the requirements of EU VAT regulations (VATMOSS) using Easy Digital Downloads.

 * Identify customers' location.
 * Collect at least two non-contradictory pieces of evidence about the determined location.